Curve classes on conic bundle threefolds and applications to rationality: Intermediate Jacobian torsors

 \section{Intermediate Jacobian torsors}

 We now transition to the study of smooth geometrically ordinary and geometrically standard conic bundles \(\pi\colon X\to W\), for \(W\) a smooth geometrically rational surface.
-The goal of this section is to relate the codimension \(2\) Chow group \(\CH^2\Xbar\) to the \(\kbar\)-points of the \((\Pic \Wbar)\)-polarized Prym scheme \(\PPrym^{\Pic \Wbar}_{\Deltatilde/\Delta}\) as Galois modules.
+The goal of this section is to relate the codimension \(2\) Chow group \(\CH^2\Xbar\) to the \(\kbar\)-points of the \((\bPic_{W/k})\)-polarized Prym scheme \(\PPrym^{\bPic_{W/k}}_{\Deltatilde/\Delta}\) as Galois modules.

-When \(X\) is geometrically rational, we additionally prove that the components of Benoist--Wittenberg's codimension 2 Chow scheme \(\bCH2_{X/k}\) (i.e., the intermediate Jacobian torsors) are each isomorphic to a component of \(\PPrym^{\Pic \Wbar}_{\Deltatilde/\Delta}\).
-The component group \(\bCH2_{X/k}/(\bCH2_{X/k})^0\) is isomorphic (as a Galois module) to the group of curve classes \(\NS^2 \Xbar\)~\cite{bw-ij}*{Theorem~3.1}, and so each component is identified with an algebraic curve class.
+When \(X\) is geometrically rational, we can consider the intermediate Jacobian torsors of \(X\), i.e., the split connected components of Benoist--Wittenberg's codimension 2 Chow scheme \(\bCH2_{X/k}\).
+We prove that the connected components of Benoist--Wittenberg's codimension 2 Chow scheme \(\bCH2_{X/k}\) are each isomorphic to a connected component of \(\PPrym^{\bPic_{W/k}}_{\Deltatilde/\Delta}\).
+The component group \(\bCH2_{X/k}/(\bCH2_{X/k})^0\) is isomorphic (as a Galois module) to the group of curve classes \(\NS^2 \Xbar\)~\cite{bw-ij}*{Theorem~3.1}, and so each connected component is identified with an algebraic curve class.
 Our precise result is as follows. \begin{theorem} Let \(k\) be a field of characteristic different from 2, and let \(\piX \colon X\to W\) be a conic bundle over a smooth geometrically rational surface, all defined over \(k\), with smooth and geometrically irreducible discriminant cover \(\piDelta\colon \Deltatilde\to \Delta\). \begin{enumerate} \item There is a Galois-equivariant surjective group homomorphism